mauringo/grafana-8-u/README.md

-# snap recipe for grafana
+# Snap porting for Grafana 8

 ## Building and Installing